 Briefly, the two most common marital property systems in Spain are régimen de (bienes) gananciales (“community property system”) in which all property acquired during the marriage is jointly owned by both spouses, and régimen de separación de bienes (“separate property system”) in which during the marriage spouses own property separately.
 In marriages governed by the community property system, bienes gananciales (often shortened to “gananciales”) refers to jointly-owned “community property,” while bienes privativos describes the “separate property” that each spouse owned before marriage or acquires by gift or inheritance during the marriage, and which is not considered a part of jointly-owned marital property.

 Common law countries traditionally observe strict separate property rules, with the exception in the US of the community property systems in Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington and Wisconsin.
 (Alaska has an “opt-in” system allowing spouses the option to make their marital property community property).
 Collectively these are generally known as “community property states” in contrast to the other “separate property states,” sometimes also referred to as “common law states.”
-In community property states “community property” is normally defined as all property acquired during the marriage, including money and wages and items purchased with that money.
-“Separate property” is usually property owned by either spouse before marriage, or acquired by gift or inheritance or purchased with separate funds during the marriage.
+In community property states “community property” is normally defined as all property acquired during the marriage, including money and wages, and items purchased with that money.
+“Separate property” is usually property owned by either spouse before marriage, acquired by gift or inheritance, or purchased with separate funds during the marriage.